FATelarico/ctv-network/NetworkAnalysis.md

 - `r pkg("econetwork")` is a collection of advanced functions to analyse and models of ecological networks (mainly food webs and host-parasite relations, but also plant-pollinator and other mutualistic ones) statically and dynamically (based on Ohlmann et al [2023]( https://doi.org/10.1016/j.ecolmodel.2023.110424)).

 - `r pkg("AnimalHabitatNetwork")` provides functions for generating and visualising networks representing the physical configurations of animal habitats.
 It implements an original  network-generating algorithm based on pair-wise Euclidean and can output undirected network either weighted or binary, fully connected or sparse).
 The package is associated to a PDF on modelling the physical configurations of animal habitats using networks.

 - `r pkg("aniSNA")` allows to obtain network structures from animal GPS telemetry observations and statistically analyse them to assess their adequacy for social network analysis.
 Methods include pre-network data permutations, bootstrapping techniques to obtain confidence intervals for global and node-level network metrics, and correlation and regression analysis of the local network metrics.

 - `r pkg("asnipe")` implements several tools that are used in animal social network analysis to cluster, and generate networks, perform permutation tests, calculate association rates, and performe multiple regression analysis.

 - `r pkg("ATNr")` estimates _allometric trophic models_ (ATN) for the species biomasses in dynamic food-webs and allows to generate synthetic networks.
 It also provides access to the ODE solver deSolve.

 - `r pkg("BIEN")` allows to access the _Botanical Information and Ecology Network Database_ in R

 - `r pkg("bipartite")` offers functions to visualise food webs and calculate some ecological indices on them.

 - `r pkg("cassandRa")` deals with under-sampling in ecological networks by fitting a variety of statistical models and sample coverage estimators to correct for (likely) missing ties.
 It works only on bipartite networks.

-- `pkg("EcoNetGen")`	to simulate and sample from ecological networks,
+- `pkg("EcoNetGen")` to simulate and sample from ecological networks.

-- `pkg("econullnetr")` to carry out  null-model analysis for ecological networks
+- `pkg("econullnetr")` to carry out null-model analysis for ecological networks.

 ## Bibliometric Networks

   - `r pkg("bibliometrix")` includes functions to import bibliographic data from the main publication databases online ('SCOPUS', 'Clarivate Analytics Web of Science', 'Digital Science Dimensions', 'Cochrane Library', 'Lens', and 'PubMed').
 It can also build networks (`bibliometrix::biblioNetwork`) for co-citation, coupling, scientific collaboration and co-word analysis including their dynamic versions (`bibliometrix::histNetwork`).
 It allows to plot the data using `VOSviewer.jar`.

   - `r pkg("bibliometrixData")` contains example datasets for testing `bibliometrix`.

   - `r pkg("biblionetwork")`	proposes functions to identify and weight the edges in a bibliometric network.
 All functions are optimised for large dataset.
 It implements different methods for different types of relations (based on Perianes-Rodriguez, Waltman, and Van Eck [2016](https://doi.org/10.1016/j.joi.2016.10.006); Leydesdorff and Park [2017](https://doi.org/10.1016/j.joi.2016.11.007)):
       - co-authorship supports: simple counting, (refined) fractional weight with or with cosine normalisation;
      - bibliographic coupling supports: coupling strength and angle;
      - co-citation supports the cosine normalisation of count weights.

 - `r pkg("Diderot")` is geared towards the analysis of citation networks using modularity and heterocitation metrics based on Scopus data.

 ## Biology and (Bio)-Chemistry Networks

   - `r pkg("WGCNA")` focuses on the analysis of weighted correlation networks.
 It has functions for network construction, modularity computation, gene selection, topological analysis, generating data, plotting, and exports to third-party software.
 Notably, the underlying data mining approach has been used beyond biochemistry.
 There are several packages on Bioconductor that reverse-depend/extend these functionalities.

   - `r pkg("c3net")` allows to infer gene-regulation networks with direct physical interactions using `C3NET` (Altay and Emmert-Streib [2010](https://doi.org/10.1186/1752-0509-4-132)).
 Other packages implement improvements/variants of this algorithm based on the literature, such as:

     - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay ([2018](https://doi.org/10.1101/271031)).

     - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib [2012](https://doi.org/10.1371/journal.pone.0033624)).
 In essence it offers a Bayesian approach with noninformative prior to the C3NET algorithm.

   - `r pkg("BioNAR")` implements a detailed topologically-based network analysis with functions that create networks based on laboratory-produced meta-data.
 It includes functions for vertex centrality measure and modularity computation.
 Additionally, it provides a robust synaptic proteome network for data validation.

   - `r pkg("BASiNET")`	and `r pkg("BASiNETEntropy")` provide functions for classifying RNA sequences using network algorithms and notions from information theory.